 Ultra HD is still only ~8.3MP

 Ultra HD 4K video has been the standard in smartphones for well over five years now.
-If you don’t have it, you’re not even in the game.
-Since you don’t even need more than 10MP to be able to shoot Ultra HD, 12MP is more than enough to get you going — as long as your SoC and ISP can handle shooting 4K video.
-This means that whether you want to shoot UHD 4K at 60fps, or 720p video at 1,000fps, a 10MP sensor will do you just fine.
+If you don’t have it, you likely have a low-end smartphone.
+Since you don’t even need more than 10MP to be able to shoot at 4K, 12MP is more than enough to get you going — as long as your SoC and ISP can handle shooting 4K video.
+This means that whether you want to shoot UHD 4K at 60fps, or 720p video at 960fps, a 10MP sensor will do you just fine.

-The Qualcomm Snapdragon 865 SoC brought with it the imminent arrival of 8K video recording.
+The Qualcomm Snapdragon 865 and Snapdragon 888 SoC brought 8K video recording.
 It should be noted that to be able to shoot in 8K you’ll need a sensor with a resolution of around 33MP or higher.
-However, whether you find 8K video exciting or not, 8K displays just aren’t affordable nor ubiquitous enough to justify filming in 8K just yet.
-You think you’ve got storage issues taking 4K video?
-Just wait for 8K.
+One valid reason to record in 8K is that you can treat it like a burst mode, grabbing high-quality frames from a recorded clip.
+However, 8K displays aren’t affordable or ubiquitous enough to justify the option solely for video.
+Space is also a concern with 8K, even with new codecs that shrink file sizes down.

 Resolution isn’t the be-all and end-all

 The amount of pixels in your photo isn’t the be-all end-all — other factors come into play.
 Dynamic range, color accuracy, lens quality, image processing, and user experience are all vital to be able to create great photos.
-Evidence of this is easy to find in the Pixel 4, iPhone 11 Pro, and Samsung Galaxy Note 10+ Plus.
+Evidence of this is easy to find in the Pixel 5, iPhone 12 series, and Samsung Galaxy S21.

-Comparing a 12MP camera from 2016 to one from 2020 is another great way to illustrate how important other aspects of photography are.
+Comparing a 12MP camera from 2016 to a more modern camera is another great way to illustrate how important other aspects of photography are.
 Below is a shot comparing the original Pixel against the Pixel 4.
 They both sport 12MP camera sensors, yet the Pixel 4 captures much more color information and has better dynamic range.
-This is due to the latest hardware, and a leap forward in software processing on Google’s front, with HDR+ technology doing the majority of the heavy lifting.
+This is due to newer hardware, and a leap forward in software processing on Google’s front, with HDR+ technology doing the majority of the heavy lifting.

 Where Google’s Pixel phones rely on the search giant’s software to achieve the best results possible, many OEMs rely on a technique called pixel binning.
-You can read all about why pixel binning is so popular here, but the net result is that it brings the effective pixel count down by four times.
+The net result of this technique is that it brings the effective pixel count down by four times (or by nine times with some 108MP cameras).
 This means that a 40MP sensor is going to produce a 10MP image.
 So even though your phone may have 48MP stamped on the back of it, you’re only really getting 12MP photos when you press the shutter button.

 With pixel binning, you're getting one-quarter final image resolution

-OEMs use pixel binning techniques to make the photosites larger by merging four pixels together.
+OEMs use pixel binning techniques to increase light gathering capabilities by merging data from four smaller photosites together.
 When you want a high-resolution image, you simply switch to the native resolution mode but sacrifice low-light performance and dynamic range.
-The effects of pixel binning — higher dynamic range, more color information, better low-light performance — can be had with natively larger photosites.
-A regular 12MP sensor would decrease processing times substantially, as it wouldn’t need to bin the shot, enabling a far better user experience.
+The effects of pixel binning — higher dynamic range, more color information, better low-light performance — can be had with natively larger photosites seen on most 12MP cameras.

 Continue reading: Samsung Galaxy S11 tipped to carry the best 108MP camera so far

-Granted, you’d lose the option to capture more detail, but in return, you’d get a lower cost and a more responsive app.
-This is because a 108MP image has to have its pixels reorganized from the sensor which takes even more time.
+Granted, you’d lose the option to capture more detail with a 12MP camera, but in return, you’d get a lower cost and potentially brighter images from the get-go.
 Of course, this depends on the individual manufacturer and model of the phone due to different processing techniques.
-On the whole, you’re still missing out on light-information due to the smaller photosite.

 Software and processing are more important